Skip to content

 }

-In rust for example you write let when you declare a variable or fn when you declare a function.
-In c compiler must ‘guess’ your intention.
+In rust you write let when you declare a variable, or fn when you declare a function.
+In c, compiler must ‘guess’ your intention.
 To accomplish this we will use the parser::valid_data_type_names.

-If the value of a token isn’t inside of the parser::valid_data_type_names we will just output an identifier expression with it’s value.
+If the value of a token isn’t in the parser::valid_data_type_names, we simply output an identifier expression with its value.

-Than we need to check for array declaration, because in c you put square brackets after a variable name: int array[][] = ...; .
-So we use types::wrap_data_type_in_an_array for this.
+Next, check for an array declaration.
+This is needed because in C square brackets are placed after a variable name: int array[][] = ...;.

-Next we need to check weather we are dealing with a function or variable declaration.
+Next check whether we are dealing with a function or a variable declaration.
 We can do it by checking if the next token is a ’(’.

-For variable declaration we know everything that we need so we will just return expression with variable name and type.
+For a variable declaration, simply return an expression with a variable name and its type.

 int* func(int param,char* text){...}